 Office 365 environments

-If a message is protected server-side, e.g. by using a mail flow transport rule that applies a rights management template (such as Do Not Forward or Encrypt-Only), then the whole message (including a signature added by CodeTwo) is encrypted, no matter which mode is used.
+If a message is protected in the cloud, e.g. by using a mail flow transport rule that applies a rights management template (such as Do Not Forward or Encrypt), then the whole message (including a signature added by CodeTwo) is encrypted, no matter which mode is used.

-An important advantage of adding signatures to a message and protecting this message server-side is that every email client (including mobile apps and Outlook for Mac) is supported.
+An important advantage of adding signatures to a message and protecting this message in the cloud is that every email client is supported.

 Hybrid and on-premises environments